spome919/Telegram-Adder-Scraper-Members-NEW-2023-FREE/README.md

 6. Multi-Api for more safety!
 7. Possible on public and private groups / channels!
 8. Scraped members list automatically updates after adding members!
+9. Add random delays between each invitation!
-9. The tool is auto-updating, you're always on the latest version!
+10. The tool is auto-updating, you're always on the latest version!
-10. Easy to install and to use!
+11. Easy to install and to use!
-11. More features will be added soon!
+12. More features will be added soon!
-12. And most importantly: IT'S FREE!
+13. And most importantly: IT'S FREE!
 ***

 ***